towolf/towolf.github.com/docs/PsychDemos/MovingLineDemo.markdown

 stimuli.
 It shows artifacts that are due to both the display technology and due to perceptual effects in the visual system.

-On a well working CRT monitor, which is an impulse\-type display with fast response time, you should see a sharp and clearly separated moving pair of lines.
-On a LCD display with its high latency response behaviour and its working principle as a hold\-type display, you should see a significant "smear" or "blur" of the line pair \-\- or maybe not even a pair of distinctive lines anymore.
-This is due to technical limitations of the display technology and due to the "bad" interaction between hold\-type displays and smooth pursuit eye movements caused by tracking of certain types of moving stimuli.
+On a well working CRT monitor, which is an impulse-type display with fast response time, you should see a sharp and clearly separated moving pair of lines.
+On a LCD display with its high latency response behaviour and its working principle as a hold-type display, you should see a significant "smear" or "blur" of the line pair -- or maybe not even a pair of distinctive lines anymore.
+This is due to technical limitations of the display technology and due to the "bad" interaction between hold-type displays and smooth pursuit eye movements caused by tracking of certain types of moving stimuli.